sims1253/Ghroths-Asche/03_Mysteries/Act_1/03 - Der Schattengefaltete Chor.md

 # Investigation: Der Schattengefaltete Chor

+> [!info]- Lyrics: Lifeless, Deathless
+> You alone, hear my words
+> To others, I remain unknown
+> You'll give yourself to me (Yourself to me)
+> In time
+>
+> Present, all encompassing
+> Your flesh and bone succumb
+> Lifeless, deathless
+> Your mind, shadow folded (Shadow folded)
+> Lifeless, deathless
+>
+> Your flesh and bone succumb (Succumb)
+> Your mind, shadow folded (Shadow folded)
+> Lifeless
+> Death
+>
+> Inner thoughts, subject to control
+> Wants, needs, dissipating
+> Not man nor god
+> Reverie or parasite
+> A shapeless shape
+>
+> My will, a tongue's caress
+> Language beyond words
+> My will, your ultimate truth
+> Your powerlessness, eternal
+> The light inside you will fade in time (In time)
+> As you succumb
+> Revealing a world of fulfillment
+> And purpose
+> Enslavement (Enslavement)
+> A living shadow (A living shadow)
+> To others, I remain unknown
+> Inside you, I remain forever

 ## 1. Der Hook
 *Wie werden die Ermittler hineingezogen?
 Welches Ereignis löst die Untersuchung aus?*